chmduquesne/ansible-nftables/README.md

 -----------------

 * The handler `reload nftables` reloads the nftables configuration.
-It is invoked if `/etc/nftables.conf` or any `nftables_include` file (so files in `/etc/nftables`) is modified by this role.
-You may invoke it in your own playbooks as follows:
+It is invoked if `/etc/nftables.conf` or any `nftables_include` file is modified by this role.
+You may invoke it in your own playbooks as
+  follows:

   ```YAML
   - name: Write the apache config file